boguszjelinski/kaboot/README.md

 ### Clients
-In 'generators' directory you will find Rest API client applications that simulate behaviour of thousands of cabs and customers.
-Multiple Java threads are awakened to life, separate ones for each customer and cab.
+In 'generators' directory you will find Rest API client applications that simulate behaviour of thousands of buses and customers.
+Multiple Java threads are awakened to life, separate ones for each customer and bus.
 They submit requests to the server side (backend), checks statuses and write two logs.
-Threads simulating cabs "move" virtually just by waiting specific amount of time (1min = 1km).
+Threads simulating buses "move" virtually just by waiting specific amount of time (1min = 1km).
-You can start with just one cab and one customer in two separate command line windows:
+You can start with just one bus and one customer in two separate command line windows:
 ```
 javac OneCab.java
 java OneCab 0 1